yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_functions_cheat_sheet.rst

 pickit\_no\_image\_captured()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check if Pick-it was able to capture an image.
+Check if Pickit was able to capture an image.

 +-----------------+------------------------+-----------+
 | **Behaviour**   | **Universal robots**   | **ABB**   |